intersystems/InterSystems-IRIS-Smart-Factory-Starter-Pack/README.md

-# ASP - OEE Dashboard
+# IRIS Smart Factory Starter Pack
 Application Starter Pack for manufacturing companies using OPC-UA for OEE Dashboard.
 The Starter Pack is a generic framework for fast generation and consists of :
 1. API for managing master data